ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

     os.path.join(u'/var/tmp/café', u'くらとみ')
     os.path.split(u'/var/tmp/café/くらとみ')

-On the other hand, if the code needs to manipulate the filename and also talk to the filesystem, it can be more convenient to transform to bytes right away and manipulate in bytes.
+On the other hand, if the code needs to manipulate the file name and also talk to the filesystem, it can be more convenient to transform to bytes right away and manipulate in bytes.